voidxno/fast-recursive-sha256/OPTIMIZE.md

 Have some programming background.
 Manage to navigate most areas, but not my daily work.
 Good at looking at stuff logically, identify patterns, problemsolve.

 Real timeline was working step-by-step (there were many) to a final assembler (ASM) source code edition.
-Got to a point where the result was 0.702 MH/s/0.1GHz (Intel 13th-Gen CPU).
+Got to a point where the result was 0.702 MH/s/0.1GHz (Intel 13th-Gen CPU, P-core, Raptor Cove).

 Shifted at some point to try contributing by optimizing public C++ source code for SHA256 creation in TimeLord.
 Already a good SHA256 implementation written by [Max](https://github.com/madMAx43v3r) in C++ intrinsics, using SHA Extensions.
 Had my private 0.702 (ASM) reference point, knowing it was technically possible.